junhoyeo/react-mobile-sized-view/README.md

 # 🍑 react-mobile-sized-view
-> Mobile sized view component for React
+> Mobile sized view component for React, with support for neumorphism ui

 ## 📦 Usage